-While she was on par with many of these artists, her heavy productivity may end up pushing her ahead of anyone else.
+While she was on par with many of these artists, it looks like her heavy productivity is pushing her ahead of anyone else.

 As usual, I’ll be using the Commensurate Sales to Popularity Concept in order to relevantly gauge her results.
 This concept will not only bring you sales information for all Taylor Swift‘s albums, physical and download singles, as well as audio and video streaming.
 In fact, it will also determine their true popularity.